love. week five.

 “Come, then,” said Socrates.
 “Let us review the points on which we’ve agreed.
 Aren’t they, first, that Love is the love of something, and, second, that he loves things of which he has a present need?”

 At this point, I was growing quite skeptical of Socrates’ claims.
-Equating love with desire is what you’d expect from a child, not one of the greatest philosophers in history.
+Equating love with desire isn't what you’d expect from one of the greatest philosophers in history.
 Now, I understand that the Greek word for love here is eros (with its associations of erotic love), rather than the Christian forms of love (agape and caritas) which we are more accustomed to.
 But Socrates does not make this distinction.
 He claims that erotic love is the most divine, and thus sets himself up with an improbable challenge: how can erotic desiring love be central to a life worth living?

 Having established this definition, he then proceeds to develop a more detailed description of love.
 He tells it over in the form of a story, but let’s focus on the actual claims: